ankaravanas/wedohype-voice-agent/VOICE_AGENT_EXAMPLES.md

 - Add appropriate pauses in long responses
 - Test with actual voice synthesis

-Your voice agent is now ready to provide powerful business automation analysis! 🎉
+Your voice agent is now ready to provide powerful business conversion optimization analysis! 🎉